How will the gig economy change the world of professional services?

 A detailed line-up of the day will follow shortly.
 Confirmed speakers and panellists include:

-Please note spaces are limited and on a first come first served basis: sign up now.
+Please note spaces are limited and on a first come first served basis.
 If you can no longer attend please cancel your reservation.

 For any enquiries please contact the events team: email@example.com